MosesSupposes/Purescript-By-Example/text/chapter10.md

 - If the outer constructor is `Right`, but the inner constructor is `Nothing`, then `getItem` also returned `Nothing` which means that the key did not exist in local storage.
 In this case, the application continues quietly.
 - Finally, a value matching the pattern `Right (Just _)` indicates a successfully parsed JSON document.
 In this case, the application updates the form fields with the appropriate values.

 Try out the code, by running `pulp build -O --to dist/Main.js`, and then opening the browser to `html/index.html`.
-You should be able to save the form fields' contents to local storage by clicking the Save button, and then see the fields repopulated when the page is refreshed.
+You should be able to see what's going on in the console.

 _Note_: You may need to serve the HTML and Javascript files from a HTTP server locally in order to avoid certain browser-specific issues.